nyno-kb/python-101/_episodes/03-types-conversion.md

 ~~~
 {: .error}

-## Must convert numbers to strings or vice versa when operating on them
+## You must convert numbers to strings or vice versa when operating on them

-*   Cannot add numbers and strings.
+*   You cannot add numbers and strings.

 ~~~
 print(1 + 'A')